FAQs for MFA Theatre Students

 How would you characterize the aesthetic/goals of the MFA program?

-This degree is for students who desire a professionally oriented education and training in design and technical production, acting, or directing.
+This degree is for students who desire a professionally oriented education and training in design and technical production or directing.
 It is the objective of the department to educate and train highly skilled, motivated individuals for careers in professional theatre (including television and film) or for careers as artist teachers in college or university theatre.
-Only those who demonstrate an exceptional talent, a high degree of motivation, and a deep commitment to their education and training will be admitted into the program.
-The highest academic and creative standards will be demanded throughout the program.
-A positive attitude and a rigid sense of theatre discipline are essential for success in the program.

 The department mounts 12-15 major productions each year in five venues.
 Often sold out before opening night, productions run from one to three weeks, providing the opportunity for students to learn the joy and challenge of continuing to develop a production with a paying audience.
-Graduate actors are guaranteed a role in each semester of residency.
 Graduate directors direct three fully-realized theatrical productions, and a number of other projects, in our state-of-the-art theatres.
 Graduate designers will design a minimum of six fully-produced shows in a variety of venues and in genres that potentially include straight theater, musical theater, devised performance, dance, concert and opera.